 The Israeli Army has introduced a scheme under whichex-criminals are invited to volunteer for military service.

-The Israeli Army has introduced a scheme under whichex-criminals are invited to volunteer for military service.
+Background: The Israeli Army has introduced a scheme under whichex-criminals are invited to volunteer for military service.
 Those who enter they Army receive an education, and may be taught a trade.

 The scheme is a development of an earlier plan under which young unemployed boys were taken into the army and educated in military camps.